DEGREE IN FILM

-While continuing to develop their polyvalent skills in the disciplines outlined in the first year, students complete the cycle with a second year of specialization where concentration is placed toward the thesis project which can be oriented toward one of the five majors:
+While continuing to develop their polyvalent skills in the disciplines outlined in the first year, students complete the cycle with a second year of specialization where concentration is placed toward the third term project which can be oriented toward one of the five majors:

-During this second and final year the students prepare their thesis project through a series of specialized workshops, one-on-one tutoring and a program of independent study.
-The third term (May through July) is dedicated exclusively to the production of student’s thesis project.
+During this second and final year the students prepare their third term project / end-of-year film through a series of specialized workshops, one-on-one tutoring and a program of independent study.
+The third term (May through July) is dedicated exclusively to the production of student’s project.

 Additionally, students have the opportunity attend to a series of specialized intense workshops outside their major covering a wide array of film, television and media subjects including such varied topics as Aesthetics of Sound in the Cinema, Lighting for Mood, Preparing the Film Canvas, Painting with Light, The Large Sensor (R)evolution, DaVinci Resolve, How to Make a Tease, etc.